Rajsh1111/Building-a-knowledge-grounded-chatbot-using-LLM/README.md

 **Folders in repository:**

+Folder name: 'full' contains fully trained model files except files : pytorch_model.bin and optimizer.pt could not be attached as they have huge size and cannot be compressed to 25MB size as required by GitHub.
-Folder name: 'full' contains fully trained model files: pytorch_model.bin and optimizer.pt Folder name: 'peft' contains model trained by using : PEFT ( Parameter Efficient Fine Tuning) , files: adapter_model.bin and optimizer.pt
+Folder name: 'peft' contains model trained by using : PEFT ( Parameter Efficient Fine Tuning) , files: adapter_model.bin and optimizer.pt
 File: llm_labs.ipynb explains all the concepts mentioned above in detail with outputs Folder name: 'kb' contains data on apparels and paper products in form of text files: apparel_products and paper_products that we have used for uploading in stream-lit application for the chatbot.